-- c) Previous Meeting Minutes Review and Approval Martin requested any comments or changes for the minutes of the meeting conducted 5/15 and distributed to the committee shortly after.
+c) Previous Meeting Minutes Review and Approval

+Martin requested any comments or changes for the minutes of the meetings conducted 5/15 and 5/29 and distributed to the committee shortly after.
 None were provided.

-The minutes were not approved because of a lack of a quorum. - d) Agenda Review and Approval
+d) Agenda Review and Approval